SuperFlex Blog

 Workout Logging That Actually Works

 Most lifters either under-log and miss trends or over-log and quit.
-Use this minimum data framework to make better weekly strength and hypertrophy decisions.
+Use this minimum framework to guide weekly strength and hypertrophy decisions.